 4. Update your website and develop a digital strategy

-97% of transactions start online and your prospect will go through 57% of the sales journey before they even meet you.
-So is your digital footprint helping prospects make the decision to work with you?
+97% of transactions start online, and your prospects will go through 57% of the sales journey before they even meet you.
+So, is your digital footprint helping prospects decide to work with you?

-Once you have the website written you want to think about how you will engage your prospects online.
+Once you have the website written, you want to consider how to engage your prospects online.
 What social media channels should you use to promote yourself?
 Where can you stake your presence?
-Don’t just post randomly, post where your customers are with information that is relevant to them, information that is all about the problem you solve for them.
+Don’t just post randomly; post where your customers are with information that is relevant to them, information that is all about the problem you solve for them.
 Have a digital strategy.

 5. Define your customer journey.

-When creating your digital strategy, you will want to define the journey that takes your prospect from becoming aware of you to be your customer.
+When creating your digital strategy, you will want to define the journey that takes your prospect from becoming aware of you to being your customer.

-(And then buying more and bringing in referrals).
+(And then buy more and bring in referrals).

-One of the biggest mistakes that we see focusing too much on tools and tactics which is a bit like being a bull in a China shop: you run around and try new things, breaking old ones as you go and not getting value out of anything.
-A documented journey helps you create a very specific strategy that will speak to your prospects.
+One of the biggest mistakes we see is that focusing too much on tools and tactics is a bit like being a bull in a China shop: you run around and try new things, breaking old ones as you go and not getting value from anything.
+A documented journey helps you create a specific strategy that speaks to your prospects.

 This also allows you to get out of the endless drive to find “organic” traffic.
-Once you know what you are attracting customers to you can profitably run advertisements on Google and Facebook that will drive interest in your offering.
+Once you know what you attract customers to, you can profitably run advertisements on Google and Facebook that will drive interest in your offering.

-As a part of this strategy, you will have to give some thought to how you attract your customers and where you will meet them.
-But you will also have to define what comes next… just meeting people is not enough check out point 7, you will also have to follow up.
+As a part of this strategy, you must consider how you attract your customers and where you will meet them.
+But you will also have to define what comes next… just meeting people is not enough.
+Check out point 7; you will also have to follow up.